KaranDPatel/PyPDFCompressor/README.md

 **Prerequisites**

-Python 3.x installed on your system.
+-Python 3.x installed on your system.
-Ghostscript installed on your system.
+-Ghostscript installed on your system.
-Download and install Ghostscript from here.

 **Installation**

 Clone the Repository:

-sh
-Copy code
 git clone url
-cd pdf-compressor
-Set Up Ghostscript:

 Ensure that the Ghostscript executable (gswin64c.exe) is correctly installed and accessible from the specified path in the script.

-Directory Structure:
+**Directory Structure:**

 Place the PDF files you want to compress in the pdfsfiles directory.

 The compressed PDFs will be saved in the compressed directory.

 Usage

 Run the PDF Compression Script:

-sh
-Copy code
 python pdf_compressor.py

-Process Overview:
+**Process Overview:**

 The script will traverse the pdfsfiles directory, identify all PDF files, compress them using Ghostscript, and save the compressed files to the compressed directory.
 Customization:

 Modify the -dPDFSETTINGS parameter in the Ghostscript command for different compression levels:

 /screen — low-resolution output similar to screen-view.

 /ebook — medium-resolution output similar to eBook.

 /printer — high-resolution output similar to printing.

 /prepress — output similar to prepress quality.

-File Structure
-graphql
-Copy code
+**File Structure**

 pdf-compressor/

-│

 ├── pdf_compressor.py        # Main script for compressing PDF files